 Then at thirty, as a psychotherapist of severely emotionally disturbed teens, following the deaths of my grandmother and a friend from high school, I fell into a depression so deep that psychotherapy alone was not enough.
 From then on, I needed medication to maintain my mental health.
 Until I was thirty-nine, I remained stable on antidepressant medication and psychotherapy.
 At that point, experiencing elation and intrusive religious thoughts, I knew I was hypomanic and needed psychiatric treatment for bipolar disorder.
 From that point on, I’ve been treated by psychiatrists who have medicated me for bipolar disorder, a brain disorder which requires daily mood stabilizing medication.
 Medication treats, but does NOT cure, the underlying brain disorder.
-I still experience symptoms of bipolar disorder, albeit milder.
+I still experience symptoms of bipolar disorder.
 Living well with bipolar means I must attend psychotherapy, use my hard-earned insight and arsenal of coping skills, and exercise self-care.

 Honestly, it’s taken decades for me to develop excellent coping skills.
 I’ve always been good at asking for help and getting support from friends and family.
 My social skills have helped me to surround myself with loving and supportive friends and family.
 I’m honest and open about my symptoms and what support I need at the time.